DehuaZhao/mixtape/README.md

   - __I'm Beginning To See the Light__ from Manchester By the Sea (Original Soundtrack Album)
   - My personal favorite 2016 movie.
 It'a portrait of individual misery, of whom can't help but find shards of hummor wherever he looks.
     > “What happened to your hand?”
-Patrick asks Lee, noticing bandages and blood. </br>
+Patrick asks Lee, noticing bandages and blood.<br>
-    > “I cut it.” </br>
+    > “I cut it.”<br>
     > “Oh, thanks.
 For a minute there I didn’t know what happened.”

 - 20170825